Race #6 in the Michigan Multi-Sport Series

 The cost for these is a flat $30.
 For that, you get a finisher’s medal and access to the post-race food tent.
 You may purchase a shirt for $10.

 This one is special and means a lot to Kenny.
 His stepmother and father retired to Lakewood Shores on Cedar Lake over 30 years ago from the Detroit Free Press As some of you veterans may remember the old event on Van Etten lake and the closed Wurtsmith Airforce base.
-Kenny’s father Ken Jr. was instrumental in bringing it to Oscoda and as he did in East Tawas developed the bike courses.
+Kenny’s father Ken Jr. was instrumental in bringing it to Oscoda and as he did in East Tawas designing the bike courses.
 They would travel all over the state helping at every event back in the early 2000s.
-Both Ken Jr. and Kathy, his stepmother were passionate about giving back to the Oscoda community working thousands of hours volunteering for various organizations.
-Instilling that same value in Kenny, truth be told, one of the main reasons Kenny chose this as a profession to have the ability to give back at every event.
+Both Ken Jr. and Kathy were passionate about giving back to the Oscoda community working thousands of hours volunteering for various organizations.
+Instilling that same value in Kenny, truth be told, one of the main reasons Kenny chose this as a profession is to have the ability to give back to the communities from every event.
 One of their big commitments was with the Knights of Columbus for which the old event, as well as the Sunrise Side event, have donated too.
-This event will continue that commitment in their memory with helping as many people as possible.
-Kenny knows his parents will be smiling down to him saying “good job pumpkin” each year.
+This event will continue that commitment in their memory by helping as many people as possible.
+Kenny knows his parents will be smiling down at him saying “Good job pumpkin” each year.

-So we return to where it started in 2003, back to Van Ettan lake and the retired airforce base.
-An awesome bike course, and a flat, fast run on the old base.
+So we return to where it started in 2003, back to Van Ettan Lake and the retired airforce base.
+An awesome truly FAST bike course, and a flat, fast run on the old base.